 Contact A Pennsylvania Stucco Home Attorney

-The experienced lawyers at Laffey, Bucci & Kent are currently investigating potential lawsuits involving defective stucco construction throughout Pennsylvania.
+The experienced lawyers at the Liss Law Firm; Laffey, Bucci & Kent and Banville Law are currently investigating potential lawsuits involving defective stucco construction throughout Pennsylvania.
 We understand that you may be facing costly repairs or a full remediation.
 The idea of filing a lawsuit can seem overwhelming.
 That’s why our attorneys offer their services on a contingency-fee basis.
 If we don’t recover compensation in your case, you pay us nothing.

 Think you have a claim?
 Our attorneys offer free consultations to any Pennsylvania homeowner interested in learning more about their legal options.
 Your family may be entitled to significant compensation, but again, the time for filing a claim is often limited by strict statutory deadlines.
 Contact us today to find more information on case eligibility.